ArturMarschenkulov/obsidian_vault_uni_education/math/Ordinary differential equations/Linear Differential Equation.md

-A linear differential equation is a type of first-order differential equation that can be expressed in this general form:
+1A linear differential equation is a type of first-order differential equation that can be expressed in this general form:
 $$a(x)y'+b(x)y=c(x)$$
 Let the coefficients $a(x), b(x), c(x)$ be functions of $x$ which are continuous on an interval $I$ and $a(x) \neq 0$.